-The safety and welfare of our students and staff are our highest priorities.
+The safety and welfare of our students and staff is our highest priority.
 To provide schools an opportunity to practice emergency response procedures, The Accelerated Schools participates in numerous emergency drills throughout the school year.
 These drills include: fire, earthquake, and lockdown.
 A school-wide emergency disaster preparedness drill, also known as the Great Shake Out, occurs every year in October.
 On the day of the drill, students are dismissed at their regular time.